LR Vicenza: Winning of the 1996–97 Coppa Italia

 On Thursday 29 May 1997 Vicenza celebrated a historic victory of the 1996–97 Coppa Italia.

-After a very positive Serie A season, in which Vicenza were able to achieve memorable victories against the "big three" Juventus, Inter and Milan, as well as being the league leaders for several weeks, the team catalysed national interest thanks to it being a revelation in the Coppa Italia, culminating in the final against Napoli: in the first leg, played at the San Paolo, the "biancorossi" lost 1–0, but in the return match, on 29 May 1997 at the Romeo Menti Stadium in Vicenza, Giampiero Maini immediately levelled the score; it then went into extra time where Maurizio Rossi and Alessandro Iannuzzi scored the historic goals at the end of the match sealing a 3–0 final score and winning Vicenza the most important trophy in its history.
+After a successful Serie A season, in which Vicenza were able to achieve victories against the "big three" Juventus, Inter and Milan, as well as being the league leaders for several weeks, the team catalysed national interest thanks to it being a revelation in the Coppa Italia, culminating in the final against Napoli: in the first leg, played at the San Paolo, the "biancorossi" lost 1–0, but in the return match, on 29 May 1997 at the Romeo Menti Stadium in Vicenza, Giampiero Maini immediately levelled the score; it then went into extra time where Maurizio Rossi and Alessandro Iannuzzi scored the remaining goals at the end of the match sealing a 3–0 final score and winning Vicenza the most important trophy in its history.

 English ownership and UEFA Cup

 In the summer of 1997, the ENIC Group (English National Investment Company) owned by Joe Lewis, took over the majority of the red and white club: Vicenza thus became the first Italian team to have foreign ownership.
-As holders of the Coppa Italia, the "biancorossi" earned the right to play in the Italian Super Cup, which they lost to Juventus on 23 August 1997 at the Stadio delle Alpi in Turin.
+As holders of the Coppa Italia, the "biancorossi" earned the right to play in the Italian Super Cup, which they lost to Juventus on 23 August 1997 at the Stadio Delle Alpi in Turin.
 In the 1997–1998 season, after their eighth-place finish the year before, Vicenza saved themselves from relegation without any problems, but let themselves down a little in the Serie A, distracted by their commitment in the UEFA Cup Winners' Cup where, on the contrary, they surprised by reaching the semi-finals, losing only to Chelsea, who would later win the competition.
 Decisive in the European competition was the contribution of Pasquale Luiso, who would win top scorer of the cup.